Elmer Oliphant: Purdue

 He entered Purdue University, but not on a scholarship.
 Instead, he waited tables, carried laundry, stoked furnaces, and sold shoes to earn his way.
 He continued to develop strength and toughness by working as a coal miner during his summer vacations.
 He earned seven varsity letters in football, basketball, baseball and track.
 He also swam and wrestled.
 An end on the football team as a freshman, he was a starting halfback for his final three seasons at the school and distinguished himself as a runner and kicker.
-In one game, he single-handedly beat Wisconsin by kicking a game-winning field goal with a broken ankle to give the Boilermakers a 3–0 victory and then fainted in pain.
 Only 5’7” and 174 pounds, he belied his build with outstanding speed and power.
 In football, he helped turn Purdue's football into a winning program.
-He graduated with a degree in mechanical engineering, and was a member of the Kappa Sigma Fraternity, Chi Chapter of Purdue.
+He graduated with a degree in mechanical engineering, and was a member of Kappa Sigma fraternity, Chi chapter of Purdue.

 An excellent student (and perhaps to extend his time in football), he received an appointment to the U.S. Military Academy at West Point upon his graduation.

 West Point

 At West Point, he was the first cadet athlete to letter in four major sports and it required a special act of the Athletic Council to design a suitable varsity letter containing a gold star and three stripes for him.
 Back at the turn of the 20th century, the criteria to receive a letter was very strict.
-He also monogrammed in hockey, boxing, and swimming which meant that he wasn’t able to participate fully in those sports but was recognized.
+He also monogrammed in hockey, boxing, and swimming which meant that he wasn't able to participate fully in those sports but was recognized.
 At that, he is listed as a Champion Boxer in the Corps of Cadets.